Edward-P-Astbury/Edward-P-Astbury.github.io/_posts/2022-10-25-facial-recognition-windows-form.md

 2. Add the following [Emgu CV](https://www.nuget.org/packages/EmguCV) NuGet package to the project.

-3. Run a initial build of the project to ensure bin and debug directories are created
+3. Run an initial build of the project to ensure bin and debug directories are created.

-4. in your project's `WindowsFormsFaceRecognition\WindowsFormsFaceRecognition\bin\Debug` directory create a new folder named `Haarcascade`.
+4. In your project's `WindowsFormsFaceRecognition\WindowsFormsFaceRecognition\bin\Debug` directory create a new folder named `Haarcascade`.

 5. The following [XML](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml) file containing serialized Haar Cascade detector of faces needs to be added to the newly created `Haarcascade` directory.
 Harr Cascade is one of the more powerful face detection algorithms.